A low discrepancy sequence on graphs: Acknowledgments

 \section{Acknowledgments}

 The work of AC was supported in part by NSF DMS grants 2012266, 1819222, and Sage Foundation Grant 2196.
-The work of HNM is supported in part NSF DMS grant 2012355.
+The work of HNM is supported in part NSF DMS grant 2012355 and ARO grant W911NF2110218.
 We thank Professors Percus at Claremont Graduate University for his help in securing the Proposition data set, which was sent to us by Dr. Linhong Zhu at USC Information Sciences Institute in Marina Del Ray, California.